Some Results on the Complexity of Numerical Integration: Randomized Algorithms

 where $\alpha\in[1/2,1)$ depends on the particular space.

 We stress that these estimates hold independently of the smoothness of functions in a Hilbert space.
-Hence, even for spaces of very smooth functions the exponent of strong polynomial tractability must be~$2$.
+Hence, even for spaces of very smooth functions the exponent of strong polynomial tractability is~$2$.

 \end{remark}

 Sometimes one cannot sample easily from the ``target distribution'' $\pi$ if one wants to compute an integral